Why some heaps support constant-amortized-time decrease-key operations, and others do not: Lower Bound

-Note that having two sequences which are algorithmically indistinguishable does not imply anything about them being terminal-structure indistinguishable.
-For example, it may be possible to add a \opDc\ to a sequence, changing the terminal structure, while the sequence of sub-operations performed to execute the sequence remains unchanged.
-(Recall that sub-operations only occur during \opEm\ operations).
+\end{fullonly} {Note that having two sequences which are algorithmically indistinguishable does not imply anything about them being terminal-structure indistinguishable.
+For example, it may be possible to add a \opDc\ to a sequence, changing the terminal structure, while the sequence of suboperations performed to execute the sequence remains unchanged.
+(Recall that suboperations only occur during \opEm\ operations).} \begin{fullonly}

-Given a set of mutually algorithmically indistinguishable and terminal-structurally distinct (AI-TSD) sequences of heap operations $\Ids$, the \emph{distinctness} of the set, $\Distinct(\Ids)$ is defined to be $\log |\Ids|$.
+\end{fullonly} A critical observation is that the number of terminal-structurally distinct sequences is function of $n$; this is the basis for the contradiction at the end of the proof: